Auste1989/metis_projects/Student_Grade_Prediction/README.md

 13. Refine feature selection and repeat above steps :thumbsup:
 14. Create online interface using Flask :thumbsup:
 15. Visualize the results :thumbsup:
-16. Create the presentation *almost* :thumbsup:
+16. Create the presentation :thumbsup:
 17. This time actually practice presenting :smirk:

 ### About The Dataset